 Inner Ear Disorders

 Any vestibular disorder, especially those that cause severe disability, can be linked to increased anxiety.
-When these disorders cause chronic episodes of dizziness or vertigo may make it difficult for people to carry out their normal activities, which leads to anxiety around these activities.
+When these disorders cause chronic episodes of dizziness or vertigo, it may make it difficult for people to carry out their normal activities, which leads to anxiety around these activities.

 BPPV